hlaueriksson/LoFuUnit/README.md

   * e.g. `AuthenticationTests`
 * Test method – a method in a test fixture that represents a test
   * e.g. `Authenticate_admin_users`
-* Test function – a local function in a containing test method
+* Test function – a local function in a containing test method, that does something along the lines of _arrange_, _act_ or _assert_
   * e.g. `when_authenticating_an_admin_user`, `should_indicate_the_user_s_role` and `should_have_a_unique_session_id`

 ## Packages